I have Premenstrual Dysphoric Disorder, and here's what it's actually like

-Symptoms of PMDD include, but are not limited to, the following: depressed moods and feelings of hopelessness, anxiety, noticeable changes in sleep and appetite, inexplicable anger, extreme bloating and menstrual cramps, and feeling overwhelmed.
+Symptoms of PMDD include depressed moods and feelings of hopelessness, anxiety, noticeable changes in sleep and appetite, inexplicable anger, extreme bloating and menstrual cramps, and feeling overwhelmed.

 Ever since I realized that PMDD is a part of my life, I’ve made some changes in an attempt to control the symptoms.
 I started keeping a period journal, I changed my diet, and I incorporated some therapeutic routines, such as acupuncture and meditation.
 It’s gotten better, but, frankly, it sucks sometimes.